vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Firefox/ Thunderbird/ Seabird
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can utilize `Firefox Decrypt <https://github.com/unode/firefox_decrypt>`_ is a tool to extract passwords from Mozilla (Firefox/Thunderbird/Seabird) profiles.
+We can utilize `Firefox Decrypt <https://github.com/unode/firefox_decrypt>`_ is a tool to extract passwords from Mozilla (Firefox/ Thunderbird/ Seabird) profiles.
 It can be used to recover passwords from a profile protected by a Master Password as long as the latter is known.
 If a profile is not protected by a Master Password, a password will still be requested but can be left blank.

 Sudoers file
 ------------